dmillett/inclinician/README.md

  7. Analyze or submit for analysis to larger groups
  8. Repeat as necessary with new data

+### Blood Donation Labs

+Blood donations are important, but given the biological nature of Earth and the immune expression of the donor, it is possible to transmit more than blood and plasma.
+Recently, screening blood for Babesia, a less virulent red blood cell ~parasite, was added to

+Blood donations should be **screened**, **scored** and **ranked** for safety based conditions for things like pathogens and anomalies.
+Then the data is correlated, via doonor Blockchain, with research studies and stored in blood banks.

+For example, the blood could be tested for common pathogens (Borellia, Bartonella, Babesia, Erlichia, Corona, etc) with **antibody testing** or **T-cell response** testing.
+This can help minimize the unintended transmission of pathogens or transmission of pathogens with treatment options.

 ### Sample Data

 Submitting data with associated blockchain and contract for research, etc. The goal is to establish a few